Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 In this guide, you’ll learn:

-- what to look for in the best cat ear headphones
+• What to look for in cat ear headphones

-Here’s what you should consider when buying cat ear headphones.
+Here’s what you should consider when buying cat ear headphones (click the links to jump below):

-- Comfort: You can’t wear headphones if they aren’t comfortable.
-Strive to get the comfiest headphones possible.
+• Comfort: You can’t wear headphones if they aren’t comfortable.

 1. Razer Kraken Kitty Edition

-The best cat ear headphones from a top brand.
+The best cat ear headphones for music and gaming.

 Razer Kraken Kitty Edition are loved by many streamers and otaku in general.